tek5030/setup_scripts/README.md

 ```

 #### Install Eigen
 We can install a sufficient version of Eigen with `apt`.
+In addition, we install blas and lapack.
 ```bash
 sudo apt install -y \
   libblas-dev \